TEXT WISH TO 70111 TO DONATE £3 A MONTH

 How long we keep your information for

-As a general rule, we will hold your information for a period of up to seven years from the end of your relationship with the charity in accordance with our data retention policy.
-In some circumstances, we may hold your data for a shorter period of time, for example, we keep pictures and other media for up to three years and may ask you if we can continue to keep using your pictures and media past this point.
+As a general rule, we will hold your information for a period of up to three years from the end of your relationship with the charity in accordance with our data retention policy.
+With your permission we keep pictures and other media for up to three years and may ask you if we can continue to keep using your pictures and media past this point.

 If you would like to know how long we will hold any specific information, then please contact us at [email protected] and we can provide further details.